gabrielle95/DeadMansDrawClient/README.md

 1. Team listens to the [/matches?active=true&wait=true&tags=GAMETAG](https://slhpc2023.appspot.com/api/matches?active=true&wait=true&tags=GAMETAG) endpoint.
 2. Arena server returns any matches - if found
 3. In absence - it will use "HTTP Long Polling" to wait and keep the connection for a longer period (e.g. 30 seconds), and then returns with an empty array ```[]```
-4. Teams are advised to retry the polling to get informed on new match announced
+4. Teams are advised to retry the polling to get informed on any new match announced
-5. As match is started API endpoint returns with a list of matching Match Ids so user gets notified about a match start.
+5. As a match is started the API endpoint returns with a list of matching Match Ids so user gets notified about a match start.
    _NOTE: Organizers will start a one active match at a time for each team, so no teams should deal with simultaneous matches._

 ### 2. Playing the Match